-A bioretention system is proposed in the turfgrass to capture, treat, and infiltrate the west side of the parking lot and rooftop.
-Parking spaces on the east side of the parking lot can be converted to porous pavement to capture and infiltrate stormwater from the parking lot and rooftop.
-Planter boxes can be added to both entrances to capture runoff from the downspouts.
+A bioretention system can be installed in the turfgrass located at the southeast corner of the building (shown in the above left image) to capture, treat, and infiltrate rooftop and pavement runoff.
+Parking spaces can be replaced with pervious pavement to filter and infiltrate stormwater runoff from the parking lot located north of the building shown.
 A preliminary soil assessment suggests that the soils have suitable drainage characteristics for green infrastructure.